Differential fitness: Behavioral response differential fitness

 Differential fitness can be based on responses to the environment, and these responses are variable.
 While some organisms may have the best phenotype for certain conditions, those with suboptimal phenotypes can attempt to compensate with behavioral changes.
 However, these changes are not always made.
 A 2014 study examined some of the effects of climate change on snowshoe hares (Lepus americanus) in the Arctic.
-The researchers found that while the new conditions, due to increased snow melt, favored brown snowshoe hares, uncamoflagued white snowshoe hares didn't change their behavior.
+The researchers found that while the new conditions, due to increased snow melt, favored brown snowshoe hares, uncamouflaged white snowshoe hares didn't change their behavior.
 Subsequent research in 2016 found that this failure to compensate led to decreased survival and fitness in the white snowshoe hares and in increased fitness in the brown snowshoe hares.
 However, environmental changes can also have deleterious behavioral impacts on individuals and populations.
 A 2014 study found that southern elephant seal (Mirounga leonina) females had a lower fitness due to behavioral changes attributed to climate change.
 They spent more time looking for food than eating, and simulations based on this behavioral shift pointed to reduced populations due to malnourished seal pups.
 These changes led to significant long-term deleterious effects on the population when the simulations modeled for a persistent behavioral change.